 Start with a full tank of gas before every ride, and while you're at it, top off the oil.
 Don't forget to check for fluid leaks around the ATV.
-Watch the overheat indicator to ensure the engine coolant level is adequate.
+Check the coolant tank to ensure the engine coolant level is adequate.